Install and configure the Gamification solution

 Install Dynamics 365 - Gamification

-Gamification capabilities in Dynamics 365 are a solution for Dynamics 365 (online) that you install from Microsoft AppSource.
+Gamification capabilities in Dynamics 365 (online), version 8.2 are a solution for Dynamics 365 for Customer Engagement that you install from Microsoft AppSource.

 We recommend to adhere to the following limits when working with Gamification to avoid synchronization and performance issues: